wise-crab/healthcare_Frontend/README.md

 ## Developing questions found
     Why there is an accepting T&C checkbox?
-    What is the brand-logo we're gonna be using? add it in the assets folder
+    What is the brand-logo we're gonna be using? add it in the assets folder Getting trouble with styles, I don't wanna do any further because it'd be against the established